 Habitat entered into a grant and loan agreement with The Housing Fund, Inc. to acquire and rehabilitate homes which are located in areas that were impacted by the May 2010 floods in Nashville.
 The grant funds are provided by a Community Development Block Grant.
-Total funds available to Habitat under the agreement are not to exceed \$3,000,000 for Phase I. 70% of the funds received will be in the form of a grant with the remaining 30% repayable under a 10 year note payable at 3% interest.
+Total funds available to Habitat under the agreement are not to exceed \$3,000,000 for Phase I. 70% of the funds received are be in the form of a grant with the remaining 30% repayable under a 10 year note payable at 0% interest.
 Acquisition of properties must be approved by The Housing Fund, Inc. prior to purchase.
 In 2015, Phase II of this grant and loan agreement with The Housing Fund, Inc. began which allows for funds not to exceed \$2,331,590.
-60% of the funds received will be in the form of a grant with the remaining 40% payable under a 15 year note payable at 3% interest. \$250,000 of Phase II funds may be used to complete the rehabilitation of homes acquired under the Phase I. Ten and seven homes were transferred to qualified families during the years ended June 30, 2015 and 2014, respectively.
-Another eight and thirteen homes were under renovation at June 30, 2015 and 2014, respectively.
+60% of the funds received are in the form of a grant with the remaining 40% payable under a 15 year note payable at 0% interest. \$250,000 of Phase II funds may be used to complete the rehabilitation of homes acquired under the Phase I. Five and ten homes were transferred to qualified families during the years ended June 30, 2016 and 2015, respectively.
+Another nine and eight homes were under renovation at June 30, 2016 and 2015, respectively.